 The State's response to an oil spill incident will be based on the following system to classify the severity of the release.
-On-scene personnel or the word "potential" is used in conjunction with "minor", "medium" or "major" to indicate the size of the potential spill, should there be a release.
+On-scene personnel or the

 Unified Command shall advise the State EOC of the size of the spill and the NCEM Area Coordinator shall recommend to the SERT Leader a level to be assigned to the incident.